Regulatory actions for April 7, 2026

 April 7, 2026

-Regulatory snapshots for biopharma and med tech in Asia-Pacific, including global submissions and approvals, and other regulatory decisions and designations: 4DMedical, Abbisko, Eisai, GSK, Merck, SS Innovations.
+Regulatory snapshots for biopharma and med tech, including global submissions and approvals, and other regulatory decisions and designations: Allevion, Regeneron, Stereotaxis.

 Briefs